cloudflare/stream-react/README.md

    * Either the video id or the signed url for the video you’ve uploaded to Cloudflare Stream should be included here.
    */
   src: string;
+  /**
+   * URL to a VAST advertising tag.
+If specified, the player will attempt to display ads speficied by the VAST ad schema.
+   */
   adUrl?: string;
   /**
    * The height of the video’s display area, in CSS pixels.